davidtwco/rfcs/text/0000-build-std.md

 standard library, then there is no mechanism to do so.

 ↩ [*Special object files*][special-object-files]

+## Allow `builtin` source replacement
+[future-source-replacement]: #allow-builtin-source-replacement

+This involves allowing the user to blanket-override the standard library sources with a `[source.builtin]` section of the Cargo configuration.

+As [rationale-source-replacement] details it is unclear if users need to do this or if it's even something the Rust project wishes to support.

+↩ [*Standard library dependencies*][standard-library-dependencies]

 # Appendix I: Summary of features to be implemented
 [appendix-i]: #appendix-i-summary-of-features-to-be-implemented